7 things pharmacists need to know about off-label baclofen use

 1. Off-label use of baclofen in high doses can cause overdose and death

-There have been 43 cases of overdose reported to the TGA, along with two deaths linked to baclofen that were subject to coronial inquiries.
+Up until October 2023, there were 43 cases of overdose reported to the TGA, along with two deaths linked to baclofen that were subject to coronial inquiries.

 Baclofen is linked to both intentional and unintentional overdoses and deaths.
 The medicine can cause suicidal ideation, particularly when used in higher doses (> 80 mg/day).